healthycoupleslab/FitaParser/README.md

 #### STEP 4: GENERATE AUTHORIZATION URL LINK IN FITBIT APP

 >*NOTE.
-Please Fitbit's https://dev.fitbit.com/build/reference/web-api/oauth2/ website for additional information on the user authorization and API authentication process.
+Please see Fitbit's https://dev.fitbit.com/build/reference/web-api/oauth2/ website for additional information on the user authorization and API authentication process.

 1. Go to dev.fitbit.com.<br />
 2. Log into the account under which your Fitbit app is registered (aka: administrator account).<br />